The Map or the Fuel? Living By Grace

 Is the Christian life a life of rules?
 The Bible is full of commands, but it also says we’ve been freed from the law.
 Is that as confusing to you as it has been to me?

 Last November Discipleship Journal published an article I wrote to sort out those questions.
-I have permission now to publish that article here.
-The text follows here, or you can read the PDF scan (756 Kilobytes).
+I have permission to republish it, so the text follows here, or you can read the PDF scan (756 Kilobytes).
+Or you can view the talk, Living by Grace, I entered into the blog some time later.
+And now I’ve got the talk ready to share with you as well!

 Fallen from Grace?